Funding opportunity

 Collaboration

-Collaboration is essential with the wider WVS network including the WVS secretariat and committees and the WVSA’s international network of PIs.
+Collaboration is essential with the wider WVS network including the WVS secretariat and committees and the WVSA’s international network of principal investigators.
 You should also consider engagement and collaboration with other ESRC investments and the wider social science community, where activities and learning may overlap (such as the European Social Survey and Survey Futures).

 For more information on the background of this funding opportunity, go to the Additional information section.